How do I market to college students?

 I started my own website that allows college students to buy, sell or trade items to other students either from their own school or schools across the U.S. The site has only been operational for about a month and I'm having trouble marketing to college students.
 How do I get students to come to the site and check out its potential.
 Right now I'm focusing on one or two schools and hope to reach other schools once it starts catching on.

-Join us at Entrepreneur magazine's Growth Conference, Dec.
-15 in Long Beach, Calif. for a day of fresh ideas, business mentoring and networking.
-Register here for exclusive pricing, available only for a limited time.I know that a month is a long time when you're trying to get your site and business off the ground, but don't get impatient.
+Join us for a free, live webinar and learn how to drive revenue with content marketing.
+Tune in 8/4 at 10:30 a.m.
+PT.
+Register Now »I know that a month is a long time when you're trying to get your site and business off the ground, but don't get impatient.
 Remember that college students are also writing exams, looking for summer jobs and well...busy having fun.
 It takes time, and effort to get noticed.

 First, I'd encourage you to really understand how your site is better and different than others (like Craigslist or eBay).
 This understanding will drive a lot of your marketing programs.
 It sounds like you've got a site that will let students do a lot -- and that breadth of application can be challenging.
 Can you think of specific problems that you can solve well (and better than others)?
 Carpooling?
 Finding a roommate?
 Textbook exchange?
 Finding a niche might help get some initial traffic.
 I'm sure that you recognize that word travels quickly once you generate some initial success.